Diatom Pinnularia sp – 400X taken using DIC microscopy and a DSLR camera attached to a trinocular tube© Robert Berdan

 The first consumer digital cameras used CCD (charged coupled device) sensors and a few years later camera manufacturers switched to CMOS (Complementary metal–oxide–semiconductor) sensors which offered higher resolution, lower digital noise, ability to use high ISO (international standards organization) settings and required less power.
 Currently DSLR cameras offer between 12-50 Megapixel sensors that exceed the resolution of 35 mm film several fold - 35 mm film is equivalent to about an 8 MP camera.
 Even an entry level DSLR camera is capable of capturing high resolution images and can capture high definition (HD) video 2K (1920 x 1080 pixels) or 4K (4096 x 2160 pixels).
 High resolution still images can also be extracted from video using Photoshop or other image editing software.

 A DSLR camera can be used alone or controlled and connected to a computer.
 The computer can control the camera’s exposure, white balance, perform time-lapse and display the image in real time on screen.
 Software programs are available to control DSLR cameras from the computer.
-My favourite program is Digicam Control for the PC which is free.
+My favorite program is Digicam Control for the PC which is free.

 Depending on the camera model you purchase some DSLR cameras can be heavy and therefore should only be attached to a trinocular or monocular tube as opposed to a binocular tube.
 The popularity of DSLRs cameras means that their price-performance ratio is high and it is easy to find adapters for the major camera brands to fit most microscopes.